WhiteflagProtocol/whiteflag-js/docs/md/packages.md

 | `core`     | Core Whiteflag protocol modules |
 | `crypto`   | Cryptographic modules           |
 | `util`     | Utility modules                 |

+Please refer to the [TypeDoc documentation](../typedoc) for a detailed description of all classes and functions.

 See also `README.md` for a general overview of the project, and `CONTRIBUTING.md` for a description of the repository structure and